Bizarrespace/CPSC471/midterm1/midtermReview.md

 * Be able to calculate sequence and ACK numbers of protocols.
   * Client sequence # 2000, Server 4000.
 Client sends 300 byte segment to server.
 Assuming segment received successfully, what will be the sequence # and the acknowledgement in server's response?
     * Sequence # sent by client will be 2000
-    * Server receives segment successfully, sends acknowledgement w/ sequence # of 4000(its initial sequence #)
+    * Server receives segment successfully, sends acknowledgment w/ sequence # of 4000(its initial sequence #)
       * Sends acknowledgement # of 2301(client's sequence # plus size of received segment + 1)

 * Why must TCP estimate RTT?
 How does TCP estimate RTT.
 Example: What is EstimatedRTT?
 How is it computed?